ellisandrews/spell-checker/README.md

 $ docker-compose up -d --build
 ```

-This spins up 3 services in docker containers:
+This builds the project docker image and then spins up 3 services in networked docker containers:

 1. The Flask JSON API
 2. The Redis instance
 3. A Python script to seed the redis instance with the dictionary of acceptable words (see: [dictionary.txt](/exercise/dictionary.txt)).

 The data seeding script will finish quickly and exit.
-The other two services will be running in networked docker containers.
+The other two services will continue running in respective docker containers.

 The API will be accessible at: [http://localhost:31337/](http://localhost:31337/)